(Added at v1.0)

 The widget setting window closes.

-The configuration window for this widget opens with a list of layers associated with the map.
+The configuration window for this widget appears with a list of layers associated with the map.

 By default, all supported layers are listed in the table.
 If the service does not support query capability, the associated layer remains unchecked under Show.
-When you try to check it, a warning message displays and asks you to turn on the query capability of the service.
+When you check it, a warning message appears instructing you to turn on the query capability of the service.
 In addition, the Open Attribute Table button on the Layer List menu is unavailable for the layers without query capability.

 For Internet Explorer 8 and 9, you need to manually enter the .csv extension when you save the exported file.
 For Safari, you need to manually rename the exported file that is saved as Unknown by default.